-Under Cayman Islands law, our directors owe fiduciary duties to act honestly, in good faith and with a view to our best interests.
-Our directors also owe to our company a duty to act with care and diligence that a reasonably prudent person would exercise in comparable circumstances and a duty to exercise the skill they actually possess.
+Under Cayman Islands law, our directors owe fiduciary duties to our company, including a duty of loyalty, a duty to act honestly and a duty to act in good faith and with a view to our best interests.
+Our directors must also exercise their powers only for a proper purpose.
+Our directors also owe to our company a duty to act with such care and diligence that a reasonably prudent person would exercise in comparable circumstances and a duty to exercise the skill they actually possess.
 It was previously considered that a director need not exhibit in the performance of his duties a greater degree of skill than may reasonably be expected from a person of his knowledge and experience.
 However, English and commonwealth courts have moved towards an objective standard with regard to the required skill and care and these authorities are likely to be followed in the Cayman Islands.
 In fulfilling their duty of care to us, our directors must ensure compliance with our memorandum and articles of association, as amended and restated from time to time, and the class rights vested thereunder in the holders of the shares.
-Our company may in certain circumstances have rights to damages if a duty owed by the directors is breached.
+Our company may in certain circumstances have rights to seek damages if a duty owed by the directors is breached.
+A shareholder may in certain circumstances have rights to damages if a duty owed by the directors is breached.